kpkaur28/BenShalomLab_M1_NetPyNE_CellReports_2023/README.md

-# M1_NetPyNE_CellReports_2023_BenShalomLab
+## M1_NetPyNE_CellReports_2023_BenShalomLab

+- [Setup] (#Setup)
+- [Installing NetPyNE on the Cori] (#Installing NetPyNE on Cori)
+- [Installation Issues] (#Installation Issues]

-# Setup
+### Setup

+Requires NEURON with Python and MPI support.

+From /sim run `nrnivmodl ../mod`.
+This should create a directory called x86_64.
+Then, to compile the mod files, from /sim run `nrnivmodl mod` To run type: `./runsim [num_proc]` or the equivalent `mpiexec -np [num_proc] nrniv -python -mpi init.py`

+On Cori,
+Use salloc command to specify the shifter image and haswell compute resource:
+`salloc -N 1 --image=balewski/ubu20-neuron8:v5 -C haswell -q interactive -t 4:00:00`

+Use srun command to run the parallel process:
+`srun -k -n 4 /global/homes/k/kpkaur28/.local/bin/nrniv shifter -python3 -mpi init.py`

 -----------------------------------------

+### Installing NetPyNE on Cori

-### Installing NetPyNE on the Cori supercomputer system at the National Energy Research Scientific Computing Center (NERSC) can be done using the following steps:
+Installing NetPyNE on the Cori supercomputer system at the National Energy Research Scientific Computing Center (NERSC) can be done using the following steps:

 1. Load the necessary modules: You will need to load the Python and NEURON modules on Cori.
 You can do this by running the following command:
 `module load python/3.7-anaconda-2019.10`